johanneskastl/patroni_vagrant_libvirt_ansible_on_SLES15/README.md

 1. You need vagrant obviously.
 And ansible.
 And git...
 2. Fetch the box from [Suse](https://www.suse.com/download/sles/) by following the instructions on the page (TL;DR: download, `vagrant box add --name SLE15-SP3 SLE*Vagrant*.box`, done)
 3. Make sure the git submodules are fully working by issuing `git submodule init && git submodule update`
+4. Create a file `ansible/group_vars/all/SUSE_LICENSE_KEY.yml` containing a variable called `suse_license_key`, set to your SUSE SLES registration key.
+The file is ignored by git and will not get commited (unless you do something stupid...)
+5. Add another variable `suse_ha_license_key` to the file `ansible/group_vars/all/SUSE_LICENSE_KEY.yml`, this time this is the registration code for the SUSE HA extension (which is needed for haproxy)
-4. Run `vagrant up`
+6. Run `vagrant up`
-5. Open the haproxy node's IP address on port 7000 to visit the haproxy statistics, including your postgresql backend.
+7. Open the haproxy node's IP address on port 7000 to visit the haproxy statistics, including your postgresql backend.
-6. Party!
+8. Party!

 ## Disabling the Ansible provisioning